visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

 :::

 While the `DialogWrapper` should be kept on root level, the `dialogProvider` can be used wherever we please.
-Adding new kinds of dialogs is a breeze, as it just requires creating a simple dialog component and adding it in `DIALOG_COMPONENTS`.
+Adding new kinds of dialogs is a breeze, as it just requires creating a simple dialog component and adding it to `DIALOG_COMPONENTS`.

 But there is one last beast to slay.

-## Improving Developer Experience with Type Safety
+## 🔮 Improving Developer Experience with Type Safety

 By making our `open` method generic, we can add type safety and intellisense to it: